Run Wild Races

 “Fitness and competition have always been an important part of my upbringing.
 My competitive nature is what inspired me to apply and get onto the 10th season of American Ninja Warrior.

 I had never previously been to a ninja gym to train on ninja obstacles for the required body control and awareness needed for success.
 Nevertheless, I was going to prove to myself that I could complete the obstacles.
 That was exactly my intention when I stepped onto the tv set in 2018.
-Needless to say, I was humbled by the third obstacle!
+Needless to say, I was humbled by the forth obstacle!
 Had I previously trained on ninja obstacles, I would have made it much further.

 After being on the show, I realized that like myself, there are a lot of people that just want to try ANW style obstacles.
 Because there are not any ninja gyms in Richmond, I wanted to bring ANW styled obstacles for my community to try.
 I also wanted to improve on the slow format (1 person at a time) of ANW.
 My solution: Wild Ninja.
 I hope you enjoy it.”

-“Simple.
-I like sprinting, and finding ways to improve my endurance for ninja warrior.
+“I love sprinting, and finding ways to improve my endurance for ninja warrior.
 I also wanted people to be able to race through the zoo around the animals!”